 Today, the world's systems are collapsing around us.
 Money is failing.
 Nations are bankrupt.
 Economic systems are failing.
-Nations are rising against nation as never before.
+Nations are rising against the nation as never before.
 Muslim nations are being overthrown by radical factions that represent the minority, but are armed to the teeth.
 The spirits of Anti-Christ are being effective in creating an anti-Semitic culture yet again.

 We as the church hear prophecies in the Body of Christ pertaining to the Kingdom, Kingdom living wealth transfer.
 We hear many great prophecies being spoken over the Body and I wonder if anyone is thinking how these may very well span time as we know it.
 It is critical that the Body of Christ learns these Kingdom principals at this time.
 We need to understand what it means to be Daniels in this evil empire for the Kingdom of God requires Ambassadors that know how to walk in the faith and principals of Godly leadership needed for the government of the new millennium.

 Personally I think we are close to some dramatic events.
 Now it just may be me, but as I watch; the economic collapse of the world’s system, the centralization of the world’s military, the globalization of the world’s corporations and their tentacle reach, and I think to myself, how much time is left?
 Perhaps you’re like me.
-I would think there are a few of us who sense the moving of the Spirit and a great anticipation in the Body.
+I would think there are a few of us who sense the moving of the Spirit and great anticipation in the Body.
 Is that wedding bells I hear?

 Yet, there will be a young man standing at the alter, freshly saved as tears roll down his cheeks.
-The wrinkled faced minister lays his hands on this new converted soul and begins to prophecy over this young man.
+The wrinkled faced minister lays his hands on this newly converted soul and begins to prophesy over this young man.
 Great words of a future and a calling to Africa are given as God speaks through this elder statesman in the Body of Christ.
 Somewhere else, a young woman leading worship is moved by the Spirit and delivers a great word from God over her church, on how they will be used to build up families and establish a business school for local individuals to be trained up in the art of successful entrepreneurship.
 But wait, what’s that… a trumpet... a rapture!
 Hold the phone, Gabriel, didn’t you just hear what God was saying to this young lad?
 Don’t you know that God has some plans for this worshipping church?

 Now, what do you think of that?
 Do all prophecies go on hiatus when the rapture takes place and the bride is caught up?
 What about you?
 What about the things you have felt in your heart that God is directing you to do?
 The Spirit of the Lord puts desires and dreams into us, for us to accomplish things here on earth.
-Yet, as in the times of Noah and as in the days of Jesus… we too, are in this stream of time.
+Yet, as in the times of Noah and as in the days of Jesus… we too are in this stream of time.
 It is seamless.
 The rapture does not stop time, no more than the cross did.
 People walked away from the cross and went home to have dinner.
 The sun rose the next day and life went on.
 Now fifty days later 120 folks were forever changed and were, according to 2 Corinthians 5:17, made into new creations.
 Sound familiar.
 We too will be changed, in the twinkling of an eye.
 Yet we will all be as unique as we are now.
 Filled with passionate and diverse desires to do things for the Father.
 He knows this, as He is the one who birthed these desires inside of you.